-GEBCO's outcomes and objectives are organised through five pillars critical to achieving its Vision and Mission: Data, Technologies and Standards, Capacity, Community, and Governance.
+GEBCO's objectives and outcomes are organised through five pillars critical to achieving its Vision and Mission: Data, Technologies and Standards, Capacity, Community, and Governance.

-GEBCO aims to contribute to the overarching Ocean Decade outcomes, whereby striving for Oceans will be clean, healthy and resilient, productive, predictable, safe, accessible as well as inspiring and engaging.
+GEBCO aims to contribute to the overarching Ocean Decade outcomes, which aim for an ocean that is clean, healthy and resilient, productive, predictable, safe, accessible as well as inspiring and engaging.

-GEBCO will promote seabed mapping activities focused on the creation of a definitive set of seabed data of the world ocean through initiatives such as its Nippon Foundation GEBCO Seabed 2030 project.
+GEBCO will promote seabed mapping activities focused on the creation of a definitive set of seabed data of the world's ocean through initiatives such as its Nippon Foundation GEBCO Seabed 2030 project.